Shamir-Lab/SPRINT/README.txt

 This code was developed using R version 3.4.1 and runs exclusively on the datasets from the SPRINT trial (NEJM 2015) This data can be requested through BioLINCC: https://biolincc.nhlbi.nih.gov/studies/sprint_pop/ Needed libraries and their versions (more recent versions will probably work as well): ggplot2_2.2.1,sas7bdat_0.5,survival_2.41-3 impute_1.50.1,PRROC_1.3,rms_5.1-2
-This code assumes all datasets and scripts are in the current working directory (i.e. under "./") in order to reproduce the results correctly please execute the code as follows:
+This code assumes all datasets and scripts are in the current working directory (i.e. under "./").
+Namely the needed files are: baseline.csv outcomes.csv safety.csv bp.csv bloodpressure.sas7bdat accord_key.sas7bdat lipids.sas7bdat
+otherlabs.sas7bdat
+concomitantmeds.sas7bdat
+cvdoutcomes.sas7bdat
+f07_baselinehistoryphysicalexam.sas7bdat
+microvascularoutcomes.sas7bdat
+in order to reproduce the results correctly please execute the code as follows:
 1) run the source() function for the following scripts: generate_sprint_raw_data.R